Ares-Developers/Ares-docs/ui-features/campaignloadscreentextcolor.rst

 Campaign Load Screen Text Color
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Yuri's Revenge always draws single player campaign load screen texts
+:game:`Yuri's Revenge` always draws single player campaign load screen texts in
-in red.
-Ares uses the correct values, inferred by the mission name
+red. :game:`Ares` uses the correct values, inferred by the mission name prefix.
-prefix.
-You can override these defaults for each mission using this
+You can override these defaults for each mission using this new
-new missionmd.ini tag.
-Campaign load screen text color customizable
-per mission.
+:file:`missionmd.ini` tag.

+:tagdef:`[Mission]LoadScreenText.Color=Color scheme`
-:[Mission]LoadScreenText.Color= (Color scheme): Text on the campaign
-  loading screens for this mission will be drawn using this color from
+  Text on the campaign loading screens for this mission will be drawn using this
-  the `[Colors]` list.
-For example, `LoadScreenText.Color=AlliedLoad`.
+  color from the :tag:`[Colors]` list.
+For example,
-  LoadScreenText.Color=
+  :tag:`LoadScreenText.Color=AlliedLoad`.

+.. index:: Interface; Campaign load screen text color customizable per mission.

 .. versionadded:: 0.2

-<<<SEPARATOR>>>